Federal Energy Programs

 - Insulation or air sealing: Up to $1,200 credit

-- Total potential: $3,800+ in federal tax credits
+- Total potential: $3,800+ in 25C credits (2025 and earlier only, not available for 2026)

 Combining improvements maximizes incentive value and creates the most comprehensive efficiency upgrade.